-Why was the ND Residency Match implemented?
+Why was the Residency Match implemented?

-How do I submit my RMRF for the match?
+How do I submit my Match List?

 No, this will not increase your chances of being matched with your preferred site.
 Please refer to the Guidelines for the Matching Process in the Universal Application for CNME-Approved Naturopathic Residencies packet.

-What are chances that I am matched with a site that I do not want to go to?
+What are the chances that I am matched with a site that I do not want to go to?

 When do I receive my Match Identification Number (MIN)?